hansroh/skitai/README.rst

 News & Changes
 ===============

+- ready_producer_fifo only activated when proxy or reverse proxy is enabled, default deque will be used
 - encoding argument was eliminated from REST call
 - changed RPC, DBO request spec
 - added gRPC as server and client
 - support static files with http2
 - fix POST method on reverse proxying

 .. contents:: Table of Contents